dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/cryptography-overview.md

 Both kinds of components, either those leveraging key vaults or using the built-in cryptopgrahic engine in Dapr, offer the same abstraction layer.
 This allows your solution to switch between various vaults and/or built-in cryptography components as needed.
 For example, you can use a locally-stored key during development, and a cloud vault in production.

-### High-level cryptography APIs
+### Cryptographic APIs

-High-level APIs allow encrypting and decrypting data using the [Dapr Crypto Scheme v1](https://dapr.io/enc/v1).
+Cryptographic APIs allow encrypting and decrypting data using the [Dapr Crypto Scheme v1](https://dapr.io/enc/v1).
 This is an opinionated encryption scheme designed to use modern, safe cryptographic standards, and processes data (even large files) efficiently as a stream.

-{{% alert title="Note" color="primary" %}}
-In a future release, Dapr will support subtle APIs.
-Subtle APIs are low-level APIs that allow performing a variety of cryptographic operations within the vaults.
-They provide less "guardrails" than high-level cryptography APIs.

-{{% /alert %}}

 ## Next steps